"The ability to target different stages of the buyer journey will optimise advertising success and cost-effectiveness..."

-2. Their next search could be ‘charcoal barbecues’, which would result in a Google search display of a range of brands and their products.
+- 2. Their next search could be ‘charcoal barbecues’, resulting in a Google search display of a range of brands and their products.
 This would help the potential customer identify their choice.

-3. The final search could be ‘[barbecue brand] and [product name]’, in order to identify the best price and delivery terms.
+- 3. The final search could be ‘[barbecue brand] and [product name]’ to identify the best price and delivery terms.

 As we can see, the stage of purchasing intent can be determined by the type of keywords the potential customer is searching with.
 You can use this information to optimise the type of ad you would serve depending on the stage of purchasing intent.

-It will also impact how much you want to bid for the advert and the visibility ranking it receives depending on how close the prospect customer is to making their purchasing decision.
+Depending on how close the prospective customer is to purchasing, it will also impact how much you want to bid for the advert and the visibility ranking it receives.

 What ROI can I expect with Google advertising? – The answer is that it depends on the product and industry, which is driven by the competition and the volume of searches in Google search.
 Ads could cost thousands per month, but if profitability has increased accordingly, the investment is very often worth it.

 This will avoid exhausting your budget with too few numbers of visitors over time to make a useful calculation on campaign performance.
-For example, 10 clicks a day and no sales doesn’t mean that your advert won’t be successful, however, a more accurate measure of sales success may be taken after 300 clicks.
+For example, ten clicks a day and no sales don’t mean your advert won’t succeed.
+However, a more accurate measure of sales success may be taken after 300 clicks.
 Balanced against this, if your bid doesn’t meet the minimum value required, you’ll also receive too few visitors and limit potential success.